SeaDve/seadve.github.io/content/blog/2-browser-benchmark-comparison-2021/index.md

 ### Kraken 1.1

-[Kraken](https://mozilla.github.io/krakenbenchmark.mozilla.org/) is a JavaScript performance benchmark which measures the speed of browsers through different tests extracted from real-world applications and libraries.
+[Kraken](https://mozilla.github.io/krakenbenchmark.mozilla.org/) is a JavaScript performance benchmark that measures the speed of browsers through different tests extracted from real-world applications and libraries.

 #### Chrome wins!